Singapore’s Neuron Mobility raises $18.5M to bring its electric scooters to more international markets – TechCrunch

 On a single charge, a Neuron scooter can travel up to 60 kilometres (37.2 miles).
 These e-scooters are equipped with a swappable battery.
 Once the ride is finished, a customer can drop the bike at any nearby parking station or any suitable location.
 Neuron works with a large number of people who actively swap the batteries on these scooters.

-Like India’s electric scooter and bike startups Bounce and Yulu, Neuron Mobility also designs its electric scooters, but relies on Chinese equipment manufacturer for producing them.
-(Yulu recently inked a strategic deal with Bajaj Auto to task the Indian auto manufacturing giant with the production job.
+Like India’s electric scooter and bike startups Bounce and Yulu, Neuron Mobility also designs its electric scooters, but relies on a Chinese equipment manufacturer for producing them.
+(Yulu recently inked a strategic deal with Bajaj Auto to task the Indian auto manufacturing giant with the production job.)

 Singapore turns its back on electric scooters

 As Neuron expands to international markets, it has had to halt its e-scooter rental service in the home market of Singapore.
 Last month, Singapore said e-scooters could no longer operate on footpaths, creating major challenges for all the players.
-Wang, as well as executives from other startups have expressed concerns over the decision.
+Wang and executives from other startups have expressed concerns over the decision.

-Telepod, which uses e-scooters to deliver food, GrabFood, another food delivery startup, and shared e-scooter service startup Beam said they could no longer offer the same level of customer service to their users, and had little choice but to focus on other markets.
+Telepod, which uses e-scooters to deliver food; GrabFood, another food delivery startup; and shared e-scooter service startup Beam, said they could no longer offer the same level of customer service to their users, and had little choice but to focus on other markets.

 Wang said that Neuron still has teams that work from Singapore, but they have always focused on the larger Asia Pacific region and other markets.
 Besides, Neuron stopped its service in Singapore months before the nation passed any new law.
 (Prior to the recent order, Singapore had other issues with electric scooters.)